afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 * database/migrations/ directory will hold all the migrations (changes) to the database.
 * database/seed/ directory will hold all the seed files.
 Every subdirectory will hold the seed corresponding to that environment.
-* knex.js Will be the instance to connect to the database.
+* knex.js Will be the instance that connects to the database and the knexfile.js will hold the configurations.
 <br/>
 Go ahead and create those files